Forest Houses: Development

-Plans for the Forest Houses began in 1949 with securing the funds from the federal government.
-NYCHA officials stated that the housing program is primarily a slum clearance program and they intend the finished development to provide better living conditions and a walkable community for the residents.
+Plans for the Forest Houses began in 1949 with securing funds from the federal government.
+NYCHA officials stated that the project was primarily a slum clearance program intended to provide better living conditions and a walkable community for the residents.
 During demolition of the slums, the area was likened to a "bomb blast scene" and held a defense test on the site.
-The development's design incorporated well-received modern features at the Carver Houses, including compact kitchens, electric ranges, and a refrigerator with freezer.
+The development's design incorporated well-received modern features at the Carver Houses in East Harlem, including compact kitchens, electric ranges, and a refrigerator with freezer.
 NYCHA publicized that the tenants would be 58% Black and 42% non-Black, most of which were Puerto Rican.
 The Forest Houses were completed on November 12, 1956.

-In 2013, Forest Houses residents worked with artist Thomas Hirschhorn to a space to encourage the exchange between people, ideas and communities in the form of a pavilion.
-Also that year, NYCHA and Mayor Bloomberg sold a portion of the development's property for the addition of a new privately owned building to offset the agency's capital needs.
+In 2013, Forest Houses residents worked with Swiss artist Thomas Hirschhorn to create the "Gramsci Monument", a space to encourage the exchange between people, ideas and communities in the form of a pavilion.
+Also that year, the NYCHA and Mayor Michael Bloomberg sold a portion of the development's property for the addition of a new privately owned building to offset the agency's capital needs.
 The eight-story LEED-certified building was designated for low-income households earning less than 60 percent of the area median income and cost approximately $37.7 million to build.